- Institutional Review Board (IRB)

 What steps do I take to submit to WIRB?

 Step 2a: Investigator begins local processes necessary for all clinical trials at SLU.
 To get approval for submission to WIRB, the Clinical Trial Agreement (CTA) must be agreed upon and other necessary financial requirements must be met (for details, contact the Clinical Trials Office at 977-6335 or firstname.lastname@example.org).
-Note that the signed 1572 and signed Tenet application must be submitted with the CTA for the Tenet review process, if applicable.
+Note that the signed 1572 and signed SSM Health SLUH application must be submitted with the CTA for the SLUH review process, if applicable.

 All investigators listed on the study must also have annual disclosures on file with the conflict of interest office and must have completed training in human subjects research protections.

-Note that the following will be required for the SLU Administrative Review Process:
+Note that ONLY THE FOLLOWING DOCUMENTS will be required for the SLU Administrative Review Process:

-• Completed Central IRB Submission Authorization Form (SLU form)
+• Completed SLU Central IRB Submission Authorization Form (SLU form)

 • Completed WIRB Submission Form for Multi-Center Protocols (the WIRB application)

-• Sponsor's protocol, any recruitment material, Investigator's Brochure
+• Sponsor's protocol, recruitment material, Investigator's Brochure/Package Insert/Device Manual

-• Consent or Assent Documents previously approved by WIRB (WIRB can provide copy)
+• Consent/Assent Documents previously approved by WIRB (WIRB can provide copy)

 - SLU investigators will not be responsible for generating the SLU consents/assents.
 SLU has given WIRB required language for SLU consents, and any protocol specific language will be provided to WIRB as an appendix to the signed Central IRB Submission Authorization Form.
 WIRB staff will generate SLU consents/assents accordingly.